-12 Standard obligations put on offenders
+25 12 Standard obligations put on offenders

-- (1) The obligations in subsections (2) and (3) are set out in relation to a requirement made under- - (a) section 1(1), or - (b) section 5(1). - (2) The offender must obey instructions given by the designated person on how an approved device allocated to the offender is to be- - (a) worn by the offender, or - (b) used in some other way by the offender, so as to facilitate monitoring of the offender by means of the approved device for the purpose mentioned in section 1(4) or (as the case may be) 5(4).
+- (1) The obligations in subsections (2) and (3) are set out in relation to a requirement made under- - (a) section 1(1), or - (b) section 5(1). - (2) The relevant person must obey instructions given by the designated person on how or when an approved device allocated to the relevant person is to be- - (a) worn by the relevant person, or - (b) used in some other way by the relevant person, so as to facilitate monitoring of the relevant person by means of the approved device for the purpose mentioned in section 1(4) or (as the case may be) 5(4).

-- (3) The offender must not- - (a) tamper with the approved device, or cause or permit someone else to tamper with the device, or - (b) intentionally damage or destroy the approved device, or cause or permit someone else so to damage or destroy the device. - (4) In subsection (2), the reference to the designated person is to whoever is for the time being designated under section 11(1)(a) or (as the case may be) (2)(a).
+- (3) The relevant person must not- - (a) tamper with the approved device, or cause or permit someone else to tamper with the device, or

+- (b) intentionally damage or destroy the approved device, or cause or permit someone else so to damage or destroy the device. - (3A) For the avoidance of doubt, where a constable has reasonable grounds to suspect that an offender has contravened subsection (2) or (3), that constable may arrest the offender. - (4) In subsection (2), the reference to the designated person is to whoever is for the time being designated under section 11(1)(a) or (as the case may be) (2)(a). - (5) In subsections (2) and (3), the references to an approved device include any apparatus linked to the device as well as meaning the device itself.

-20 13 Deemed breach of disposal or conditions
+13 Deemed breach of disposal or conditions

-- (1) In the operation of a disposal mentioned in section 3(2)- - (a) an additional requirement made under section 1(1) is to be regarded as if part of the disposal, - (b) the disposal is therefore to be taken as breached with respect to the requirement if the offender contravenes section 12(2) or (3). - (2) Any provisions of an enactment as to breach of the disposal are engaged by virtue of subsection (1) accordingly (so far as relevant in the case). - (3) No offence constituted by reason of breaching the disposal (where there is such an offence) can be committed by virtue of subsection (1). - (4) In the operation of any conditions mentioned in section 7(1)- - (a) an additional requirement made under section 5(1) is to be regarded as if part of the conditions, - (b) the conditions are therefore to be taken as breached with respect to the requirement if the offender contravenes section 12(2) or (3). - (5) Any provisions of an enactment- - (a) as to breach of the conditions or the licence in which they are contained, or - (b) as to recall to a prison or another place in consequence of breach of the conditions or the licence in which they are contained, are engaged by virtue of subsection (4) accordingly (so far as relevant in the case).
+- (1) In the operation of a disposal mentioned in section 3(2)- - (a) an additional requirement made under section 1(1) is to be regarded as if part of the disposal, - (b) the disposal is therefore to be taken as breached with respect to the requirement if the relevant person contravenes section 12(2) or (3). - (2) Any provisions of an enactment as to breach of the disposal are engaged by virtue of subsection (1) accordingly (so far as relevant in the case). - (3) No offence constituted by reason of breaching the disposal (where there is such an offence) can be committed by virtue of subsection (1). - (4) In the operation of any conditions mentioned in section 7(1)- - (a) an additional requirement made under section 5(1) is to be regarded as if part of the conditions, - (b) the conditions are therefore to be taken as breached with respect to the requirement if the relevant person contravenes section 12(2) or (3). - (5) Any provisions of an enactment- - (a) as to breach of the conditions or the licence in which they are contained, or - (b) as to recall to a prison or another place in consequence of breach of the conditions or the licence in which they are contained, are engaged by virtue of subsection (4) accordingly (so far as relevant in the case).